Nervilia concolor: Taxonomy and naming

 The tall shield orchid was first formally described in 1825 by Carl Ludwig Blume who gave it the name Cordyla concolor and published the description in Bijdragen tot de flora van Nederlandsch Indië.
-In 1825 Rudolf Schlechter changed the name to Nervilia concolor.
+In 1911 Rudolf Schlechter transferred the species to Nervilia as N. concolor in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
 The specific epithet (concolor) is a Latin word meaning "coloured uniformly".

 In Australia the species is known as Nervilia aragoana, first described in 1827 by Charles Gaudichaud-Beaupré.

 The species is known by a variety of vernacular names in Asia: